walisc/WPooW/docs/CustomElements-UsingTwig.md

  ```

  In the examples above we are saying use the template `read_view.twig` / `edit_view.twig` to render this elements
- with the parameter value...etc.
-The location of the template files should relative to the php file of your
+ with the parameters value...etc.
+The location of the template files is relative to the php file of your
- custom element
+ custom element (unless in the construction of the element you specify a different elementPath See [Elements Overview Above](/docs/elements-introduction.html))